Manifest Artist Residency Award 2024/25

 - The ability of the artist to take full advantage of the opportunity and utilize the program resources to maximize its benefits.

-Goals for the Manifest Artist Residency Program include:
+Goals for the Manifest Residency Programs include:

 - Provide an ideal space for the creation of new work.
+Above all else productivity and time spent working in the provided studio are critical.

 - Create a supportive environment for development as a teaching artist.